SabaDeme21/Car_Sales_Project/README.md

 Key Analysis Components:

-Yearly Sales Analysis: Examining sales trends on an annual basis, including total sales, average sale prices, and sales volume.
+1) Yearly Sales Analysis: Examining sales trends on an annual basis, including total sales, average sale prices, and sales volume.
-Monthly Sales Analysis: Analyzing sales patterns on a monthly basis to identify seasonal trends and fluctuations in sales performance.
+2) Monthly Sales Analysis: Analyzing sales patterns on a monthly basis to identify seasonal trends and fluctuations in sales performance.
-Daily Sales Analysis: Investigating daily sales metrics to understand day-to-day variations and identify peak sales periods.
+3) Daily Sales Analysis: Investigating daily sales metrics to understand day-to-day variations and identify peak sales periods.
-Car Making Year Analysis: Assessing sales data based on the manufacturing year of the cars to understand the distribution and popularity of different car models over time.
+4) Car Making Year Analysis: Assessing sales data based on the manufacturing year of the cars to understand the distribution and popularity of different car models over time.
-Car Company Analysis: Analyzing sales data based on the car manufacturing companies to identify market shares and performance of different automotive brands.
+5) Car Company Analysis: Analyzing sales data based on the car manufacturing companies to identify market shares and performance of different automotive brands.
-Company and Model Analysis: Exploring sales performance based on the combination of car companies and models to identify top-selling models and popular brands.
+6)Company and Model Analysis: Exploring sales performance based on the combination of car companies and models to identify top-selling models and popular brands.
-Salesperson Performance Metrics: Evaluating salesperson performance based on sales volume, average sale prices, total sales, and commissions earned to recognize top performers and assess overall sales team effectiveness.
+7)Salesperson Performance Metrics: Evaluating salesperson performance based on sales volume, average sale prices, total sales, and commissions earned to recognize top performers and assess overall sales team effectiveness.
-Top Customer Analysis: Identifying top customers based on purchase amounts to understand customer preferences and behaviors, facilitating targeted marketing strategies.
+8) Top Customer Analysis: Identifying top customers based on purchase amounts to understand customer preferences and behaviors, facilitating targeted marketing strategies.
 License:
 The project is licensed under the MIT License, allowing for the free use, modification, and distribution of the codebase while providing liability protection.